 McDonald’s lists polydimethylsiloxane as an additive in their cooking oils, meaning that their chicken McNuggets and french fries are saturated in this chemical.

 Polydimethylsiloxane was approved in 1998 by the FDA and allowed into human foods.
 Polydimethylsiloxane — when subjected to higher temperatures — degrades into compounds that include Formaldehyde, which is a widely recognized cancer-causing substance.

-Ironically, the FDA’s decision on allowing use of polydimethylsiloxane in human foods, allows direct use of Formaldehyde as a “preservative agent in defoaming agents containing dimethylpolysiloxane …”
+Ironically, the FDA’s decision on allowing the use of polydimethylsiloxane in human foods allows direct use of Formaldehyde as a “preservative agent in defoaming agents containing dimethylpolysiloxane …”

 In other words, the FDA allows the use of a known cancer-causing agent, Formaldehyde, to “preserve” polydimethylsiloxane, which itself breaks down into Formaldehyde!